-Many options exist for financing a business.
-But not every form of financing fits every situation.
-In addition, financiers set conditions that cannot always be met.
-Therefore, to get a first impression of which financing fits your situation, first answer these 4 questions:
+Many options exist for funding a business.
+But not every type of funding fits every situation.
+In addition, financiers and investors set conditions that cannot always be met.
+Therefore, to get a first impression of which funding fits your situation, first answer these 4 questions:

 - Do you need “short” or “long” money?